hamster and wood

 Maple Wood

 • Characteristics: Maple is renowned for its strong structure and pleasing aesthetic.
-It has a fine, consistent grain and can be finished to a high polish.
+It has a fine, consistent grain and can be finished with a high polish.

 • Safety and Suitability: Maple’s strength and non-toxic nature make it ideal for a sturdy and long-lasting wooden hamster cage.